FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Attribute Create]()----Adds or edits user defined attributes.

+[Attribute Promote]()----Promotes or demotes attributes from one geometry level to another.

+[Attribute Rename]()----Renames or deletes point and primitive attributes.

 [Blast]()----Deletes primitives, points, edges or breakpoints.

 [Box]()----Creates a cube or six-sided rectangular box.